NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by list of codes (minimal information)

-`ConceptTests.getConceptsByList()` - Return concept objects with minimal information for a specified list of codes.
+`ConceptTests.getConceptsByListMinimal()` - Return concept objects with minimal information for a specified list of codes.

 ```
 2020-04-28T19:57:47-04:00 INFO  : Get concepts by list - [C3224, C3910]